NVlabs/MambaVision/semantic_segmentation/README.md

 ## Installation

-Our object detection code is built upon on top of the popular [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) framework.
+Our semantic segmentation code is built upon on top of the popular [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) framework.

 ### 1. Verify MambaVision Backbone Support